The International Data Corporation (IDC) has recently predicted major digital transformation (DX) in manufacturing around the world.

 Intelligence in the Cloud

 The flexibility and scalability of Cloud-based platforms are expected to be at the heart of DX.
 New intelligent systems will allow high volumes of information to be managed and interrogated.
-This will allow multiple organisations in the manufacturing supply chain to collaborate.
+This will allow multiple organizations in the manufacturing supply chain to collaborate.
 Machine learning and artificial intelligence will improve decision-making and deliver robust, secure end-to-end manufacturing operations.

 Talk to one of our experts today about digital transformation for your manufacturing business.